Set up the Task Tracker Tutorial Backend¶

 Time estimate: 5 minutes

 Next, you'll need an MongoDB Atlas cluster running MongoDB 4.4 or higher.
-If you've already created a free cluster in your Atlas project running a version of MongoDB other than 4.4, you can create a new project in Atlas and then create a new cluster running MongoDB 4.4 in that project using the instructions below.
+If you've already created a free cluster in your Atlas project running a version of MongoDB lower than 4.4, you can create a new project in Atlas and then create a new cluster running MongoDB 4.4 or higher in that project using the instructions below.
 If you haven't created any clusters yet, follow the instructions below to create your first free cluster:

 - Log into your MongoDB Atlas account at cloud.mongodb.com.